Take a sneak peek at the new NIST.gov and let us know what you think!

-The Smart Grid National Coordination project leads, coordinates and manages the national public/private partnership effort to develop interoperability standards for the smart grid, fulfilling NIST's statutory responsibility under the Energy Independence and Security Act of 2007 (EISA).
-NIST's highly visible leadership of smart grid standardization efforts helps to ensure that the estimated $400 billion of industry smart grid investment over the next 20 years will be interoperable and secure.
-The project also supports Administration policy development for the smart grid through the NIST National Coordinator for Smart Grid Interoperability’s co-chairmanship (with DOE) of the National Science and Technology Council Committee on Technology’s Smart Grid Interagency Working Group.
-The project provides technical support to federal and state regulators who promulgate standards-related policies and regulations for smart grid and approve utility investments.
-The project provides highly visible leadership of smart grid standardization efforts nationally and internationally to promote harmonization in order to maximize export opportunities for US manufacturers.
-The project provides programmatic leadership of NIST-wide smart grid measurement science research conducted in the Engineering Laboratory, the Information Technology Laboratory, and the Physical Measurement Laboratory.
+The Smart Grid National Coordination project leads, coordinates and manages the national public-private stakeholder partnership effort to accelerate development of interoperability standards for the smart grid, fulfilling NIST's statutory responsibility under the Energy Independence and Security Act of 2007 (EISA).
+NIST's highly visible leadership of smart grid standardization efforts helps to ensure that the estimated $400 billion of industry smart grid investment over the next 20 years in the U.S. will be interoperable and secure, and promotes international harmonization and alignment to maximize the ability of U.S. manufacturers to compete in a global smart grid market.
+The project also provides programmatic leadership of NIST-wide smart grid measurement science research conducted in the Engineering Laboratory, the Information Technology Laboratory, and the Physical Measurement Laboratory.

-Objective: This project leads, coordinates and manages the national public/private partnership effort to develop interoperability standards for the smart grid, fulfilling NIST's statutory responsibility under the Energy Independence and Security Act of 2007 (EISA), and provides programmatic leadership of NIST-wide smart grid measurement science research.
+Objective - This project leads, coordinates and manages the national public-private stakeholder partnership effort to accelerate development of interoperability standards for the smart grid, fulfilling NIST's statutory responsibility under the Energy Independence and Security Act of 2007 (EISA), and provides programmatic leadership of NIST-wide smart grid measurement science research.

 What is the new technical idea?
 NIST leadership, coordination and acceleration of smart grid interoperability standards development are key responsibilities established under the Energy Independence and Security Act of 2007 (EISA).
-Since the smart grid must be able to meet the needs of many stakeholders, a national and international coordination effort is needed to engage stakeholders in order to identify their needs and to ensure that these priorities are reflected in the ongoing Smart Grid Interoperability Standards effort.
-Key stakeholders include industry, other federal agencies such as the Department of Energy (DoE), Federal Energy Regulatory Commission (FERC), and White House Office of Science and Technology Policy (OSTP), state and local agencies, Congress, trade associations, standard setting organizations (SSOs), universities, and other governments.
-NIST established the Smart Grid Interoperability Panel (SGIP) as the mechanism for "input and cooperation" with the private sector and other agencies in developing the smart grid interoperability framework.
+NIST's national and international coordination efforts engage the broad range of smart grid stakeholders to identify their needs and to ensure that these priorities are addressed in the ongoing smart grid interoperability standards development process.
+Key stakeholders include industry, other federal agencies such as the Department of Energy (DOE), Federal Energy Regulatory Commission (FERC), and White House Office of Science and Technology Policy (OSTP), state and local agencies, Congress, trade associations, standard setting organizations (SSOs), universities, and other governments.
+NIST established the Smart Grid Interoperability Panel (SGIP) as a primary mechanism for "input and cooperation" with the private sector and other agencies in developing the smart grid interoperability framework.
 Initially funded entirely by the government, with NIST encouragement it transitioned to a private-public nonprofit organization SGIP 2.0, Inc., with a majority of funding provided by the private sector.
-This transition will enable NIST to increase its focus on challenging measurement science research barriers that require NIST's unique capabilities to address.
+This transition enabled NIST to increase its focus on challenging measurement science research barriers that require NIST's unique capabilities to address.

 Smart Grid Secretariat

-The Framework and Roadmap for Smart Grid Interoperability Standards, published by NIST in January 2010 and updated in February 2012, provides the smart grid industry and U.S. regulators the foundational guidance on architecture, standards, testing and certification, and cybersecurity based on consensus industry input and a comprehensive public review process.
+The Framework and Roadmap for Smart Grid Interoperability Standards, published by NIST in January 2010 (Release 1.0) and updated in February 2012 (Release 2.0), provides the smart grid industry and U.S. regulators the foundational guidance on architecture, standards, testing and certification, and cybersecurity based on consensus industry input and a comprehensive public review process.
 The Smart Grid Secretariat is coordinating the development and review of a draft Release 3.0 update of the NIST Framework in collaboration with the SGIP and other stakeholders and technical resources.
 The NIST Framework Release 3.0 will be finalized and published in FY14.